 It may sound like a drag, but most issues require manual solutions.
 We make it as simple as possible.
 The following are troubleshooting steps to get your 3D printer back on track, especially if you notice your extruder slipping.

-Check for Clogs in the Nozzle
+Clogs in the Nozzle

 One reason why you may notice your extruder clicking is if the nozzle of your 3D printer is clogged.

 Filament passes through the extruder.
 It starts whole; then, it is melted by the heat.
 It’s logical that specks of the filament will be left behind.
 If a part isn’t secure, the filament can find its way to the heat-breaker area.
 Over time, filament accrues in the tiny components, including the nozzle.